puppetlabs/puppet-docs/source/puppet/6.5/type.md

 <h4 id="filebucket-attribute-server">server</h4>

 The server providing the remote filebucket service.
-Defaults to the value of the `server` setting (that is, the currently configured puppet master server).

 This setting is consulted only if the `path` attribute is set to `false`.